Restaurant Night Fundraisers: Are They Worth It?

 You may decide to host your restaurant fundraiser as a single event, but some restaurants allow your fundraiser to run regularly, like quarterly or monthly.
 If you choose this route, you can earn money for your cause continuously.

-In our 2024 survey of experienced fundraising managers, 15% identified restaurant nights as a highly effective fundraising strategy.
-They all rated these events as 'very successful' and 'very easy' to run—earning between $250 to $1,000 in a single night with minimal expenses.
+In our recent survey of experienced fundraising managers, 15% identified restaurant nights as a highly effective fundraising strategy.
+They all rated these events as 'very successful' and 'very easy' to run, earning anywhere from $250 to $1,000 in one night with minimal upfront expenses.

 Example of Chipotle restaurant fundraising flyer